-In Japan a resume is referred to as a rirekishou (履歴書).
-It literally means background information and it’s a formal document with a strict structure.
-Being aware of the fundamental different expectations of a rirekishou can be the difference between an unsuccessful application and an invitation to a job interview.
+Being aware of the different fundamental expectations of a rirekishou can be the difference between an unsuccessful application and an invitation to a job interview.

-Rirekishou can be purchased at convenience stores and stationery shops for less than 300 yen for a set of 3, including A4 sized white envelopes.
-Templates can also be downloaded for free here.
+Rirekishou (Japanese resume template) can be purchased at convenience stores and stationery shops for less than 300 yen for a set of 3, including A4-sized white envelopes.

 There’s an unspoken rule that a rirekishou must be handwritten by hand with black or blue ink, with no use of correction tape.
 If any mistakes are made, the form must be re-written again.
-For those that cannot speak or write Japanese yet this can be the most challenging and frustrating part of the process as there are many Japanese companies that place importance in a handwritten resume.
-However, due to an increase of applications from foreign residents and exchange students, hiring boards have become more open to accepting rirekishou that have been typed on a computer.
+For those that cannot speak or write Japanese yet, this can be the most challenging and frustrating part of the process as many Japanese companies place importance on a handwritten resume.
+However, due to increased applications from foreign residents and exchange students, hiring boards have become more open to accepting rirekishou that have been typed on a computer.

-The first section of any rirekishou will require you to fill in your personal details such as your name, birthdate, current age, gender, current residential address, e-mail added and phone number.
+The first section of any rirekishou will require you to fill in details such as your name, birth date, age, gender, residential address, email added, and phone number.

-- Name – In Japanese the the surname comes first then the first name follows.
-Unless you have a Japanese name written in Kanji, use Katakana.
-If you’re not sure how to write your name in Katakana you can use this English to Japanese name converter to help you out.
+- Name – In Japanese, the surname comes first, then the first name follows.
+Unless you have a Japanese name written in Kanji, use katakana.
+If you’re unsure how to write your name in katakana, you can use this English-to-Japanese name converter to help you out.

 - Dates – All dates should be written using the Japanese nengo calendar.
-Simply put the nengo calendar is the name of the era named after the current Japanese emperor of that time.
+Simply put, the nengo calendar is the name of the era named after the current Japanese emperor of that time.
 You can use this converter to check what your birthdate is in Japanese.
-Another thing to note is that Japanese dates are written the opposite to Western countries – Year, Month, Day.
+Another thing to note is that Japanese dates are written opposite Western countries – Year, Month, and Day.

-- Address – Often there are two lines for writing an address, 現住所 (current address) and 連絡先 (additional contact address).
-The order of how addresses are written in Japanese differs completely to how they are written in Western countries.
+- Address – Often, there are two lines for writing an address, 現住所 (current address) and 連絡先 (additional contact address).
+The order of how addresses are written in Japanese differs entirely from how they are written in Western countries.
+Whether the address is Japanese or foreign, they should all have readings written above or in the space provided in hiragana or katakana.
 Addresses should be written in the following order: Post Code, Prefecture, Ward/City, Town, OO Choume, OO Ban, OO Go If you’re applying with a foreign residential address, think largest to smallest when writing out your address.
-For example the address to Disneyland Park in Florida would be written like this: USA, CA 92802, Anaheim, 1313 Disneyland Drive Whether the address is a Japanese or a foreign one, they should all have readings written above or in the space provided in hiragana or katakana.
+For example, the address to Disneyland Park in Florida would be as follows: USA, CA 92802, Anaheim, 1313 Disneyland Drive.

 In the top right section of a Japanese resume, there is always a blank square reserved for a photo.
-Attaching a photo to a resume is not a common practise abroad.
-In fact in countries such as Australia, New Zealand and the U.S, it’s often frowned upon as it can result in discrimination based on gender, skin colour, appearance ect.
-However, attaching a professional headshot is a compulsory part of a rirekishou.
+Attaching a photo to a Japanese CV is not a common practice abroad.
+In fact, in countries such as Australia, New Zealand, and the U.S, it’s often frowned upon as it can result in discrimination based on gender, skin color, appearance, etc. However, attaching a professional headshot is a compulsory part of a rirekishou.

-The headshot should be a passport-sized photo, taken with a clear background.
-This will be the first time hiring managers will be seeing you before the interview so put your best foot forward and make a positive first impression by dressing conservatively as if attending a job interview.
-Men typically wear a dark coloured suit and a tie with tidy hair.
-Women should ensure their make-up is natural-looking and those with long hair should have it tied up.
+This will be the first time hiring managers will be seeing you before the interview, so put your best foot forward and make a positive first impression by dressing conservatively as if attending a job interview.
+Men typically wear a dark-colored suit and a tie with tidy hair.
+Women should ensure their make-up is natural-looking, and those with long hair should have it tied up.
+The headshot should be a passport-sized photo taken with a clear background.

-There are photo booths found throughout Japan that specialize in taking photos just the right size for resumes and passports for less than 700 yen.
-Much like the purikura booths they can remove any redness or blemishes on your skin and will print out a set of photos within a few minutes.
+There are photo booths throughout Japan that specialize in taking photos of just the right size for Japanese resumes and passports for less than 700 yen.
+Much like the purikura booths, they can remove any redness or blemishes on your skin and will print out a set of photos within a few minutes.

 Academic Record 学歴

-Most rirekishou templates will have two separate sections for the academic record (学 歴) and the employment history (職歴).
+Most rirekishou templates will have two separate sections for the academic and work history (学 歴 and 職歴).

-Some templates will combine the sections together, in that case start by writing 学歴 in the top centre line.
-Immediately below the header you can begin writing your academic information in chronological order, from oldest to most recent.
+Some templates will combine the sections; in that case, start by writing 学歴 in the top center line.
+Immediately below the header, you can begin writing your academic information in chronological order, from oldest to most recent. resume writing compared

-It’s common to start with the date of your high school graduation but if you have an extensive academic history (master’s, doctorate, second degree etc.) you can omit it.
-Each school should have two lines dedicated to it, the first showing the date of enrolment and the second for graduation.
+It’s common to start with your high school graduation date, but if you have an extensive academic history (master’s, doctorate, second degree, etc.), you can omit it.
+Each school should have two lines dedicated to it, the first showing the date of enrollment and the second for graduation.
 Write down the country and school name.
-If applicable you can also add the program title and level.
+If applicable, you can also add the program title and level.